rwols/Clara/README.md

 * This should build a shared library named Clara.so, and all of its dependencies, in the folder lib/
 * To deploy Clara to Sublime Text's packages' folder, do
 * `$ make ClaraInstall`

-# Build Notes for OSX

-* As above, clone LLVM and Clang, build them with RTTI and exceptions enabled.
-* Download Boost sources and build (only) Boost.Python with Python3 support and -fPIC compiler flag.
-* As of this writing, you'll get a crash on startup relating to python threads and/or dydl loading.

 # User Guide